Probability calculator

 For an overview of related R-functions used by Radiant for probability calculations see Basics > Probability

-Key functions from the stats
+Key functions from the stats package used in the

 probability calculator: